1991–92 Bundesliga

 The 1991–92 Bundesliga was the 29th season of the Bundesliga, Germany's premier football league.
 It began on 2 August 1991 and ended on 16 May 1992.
 1. FC Kaiserslautern were the defending champions.

 As Germany had been reunified on 3 October 1990, this was the first season that the Bundesliga contained teams from the former East Germany.

-Competition modus
+Competition format

 Owing to the incorporation of two teams from former East Germany, the number of clubs was extended to 20, being reduced to the ″traditional″ number of 18 immediately after this one season.
 Hence, the season consisted of 38 matchdays.
 Every team played two games against each other team, one at home and one away.
 Teams received two points for a win and one point for a draw.
 If two or more teams were tied on points, places were determined by goal difference and, if still tied, by goals scored.
 The team with the most points were crowned champions while the four teams with the fewest points were relegated to 2.
 Bundesliga (to be replaced by just two teams from that league).